Nine Days Behind the Hollywood Sign is a 60,000-word manuscript based on some real-life experiences in that star-studded city of gold-paved streets...

 Nine Days is excellent.
 I loved it.
 One of the weirdest, darkest, funniest books I've read in a long while, published or not.

--- Pushcart Prize winner and novelist Bill C
+-- Bill Cotter, Pushcart Prize winner and author of The Splendid Ticket

 After having recently reread The Great Gatsby, my opinion is the following: Fitzgerald’s book is about the same length as yours, and yours is much better.
 His is extremely dated and very contrived, with characters that have very little life to them, and yours teems with vitality and is psychologically much more interesting